Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 ## Execute The Recipe

-The recipe is created.
-You need to execute the created recipe.
+After the recipe is created, you need to execute the created recipe.

 You do this by:

   `pylonsd tx pylons execute-recipe [cookbook-id] [recipe-id] [coin-inputs-index] [item-ids] [payment-info] [flags]`

+An example of this is:
 ```
 pylonsd tx pylons execute-recipe loud1234567 recipeNostripe1 0 '[]' '[{"purchaseID": "pi_3Ju3j843klKuxW9f0JrajT3q","processorName":"Pylons_Inc", "payerAddr": "pylo16v53vnxv2vlqkpmpe490dsz6prwrtwp40jgn8d","amount": "1003009027","productID": "recipe/loud1234567/recipeNostripe1","signature": "AlFMPMg8rbOEmYGC0nYmfUJHIdoFWnUT0gs1A6k3qAri"}]' --from Jack
 ```